-- One You - Every Mind Matters is a good source of information and includes coping strategies to help deal with stress and anxiety, boost mood, improve sleep and help feel more in control.
+- The NHS Better Health - Every Mind Matters website is a good source of information and includes coping strategies to help deal with stress and anxiety, boost mood, improve sleep and help feel more in control.
 For top tips and tailored advice take the short Your Mind Plan quiz.

 - The NHS website Moodzone section is a good source of information for mental health issues and includes useful coping strategies.